 Targeted therapies.
 TAs explained in Types of Treatment, targeted therapy is drug treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 Scientists are researching the genetic causes of bile duct cancer to find possible targeted therapies.
-People with advanced disease are encouraged to talk with their doctors about molecular testing of their tumor tissue.
+People with advanced bile duct cancer are encouraged to talk with their doctors about molecular testing of their tumor tissue.
 Learn more about the basics of targeted treatments.

 Palliative care/supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current bile duct cancer treatments to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding bile duct cancer, explore these related items that will take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.